Frequently Asked Questions

 - Bandwidth: Minimum 128 kb/s; Recommended 512 kb/s*

 *Atomic Learning recommends that the customer has internet bandwidth speeds of 512 kilobits per second or greater.
 Atomic Learning’s website performance may vary for the customer if the customer has any additional internet bandwidth consumption taking place.

 All assessments are subject to standard Atomic Learning compatibility with a supported Operating System and Browser(s), however Internet Explorer 11 is not currently supported with Atomic Learning assessments.
-Additionally, if you wish to take our NETS-T Assessment (formerly known as 21st Century Skills Assessment) or NETS-S Assessment (formerly known as Tech Skills Assessment) you will need to install Flash 9.1 or higher on each individual computer to be used. iPad devices currently do not support Flash; therefore, iPads cannot be used to take these two assessments.
+Additionally, if you wish to take our ISTE Standards•T Assessment (formerly known as NETS-T Assessment) or ISTE Standards•S Assessment (formerly known as NETS-S Assessment) you will need to install Flash 9.1 or higher on each individual computer to be used. iPad devices currently do not support Flash; therefore, iPads cannot be used to take these two assessments.
 Our skills assessments, which align to hard skills training, can be taken on any device that supports HTML5, including iPads.

 Custom Upload Content Playback Requirements

 Atomic Learning allows administrative users of select packages to upload training videos, documents and training resources in a variety of formats.
 To support these formats, the following additional requirements must also be met:

 A variety of tools are available for streamlining access to Atomic Learning within your LMS system.

 - Blackboard Building Block: Limited service packs are supported.
 See details.

 - LTI Tool: Fully compatible with any LTI compliant LMS.